-I'm always looking for an excuse to enjoy it (Best vacation souvenir?
+I'm always looking for an excuse to enjoy it.
+Best vacation souvenir?
 Rum cake!
 What to serve at Christmas dinner?
 Rum cake!
 Birthday coming up?
-Definitely rum cake!), so I have to admit that I freaked out a little bit when I was contacted by the folks at Hanau Premium Liquor Cakes, to help them create some fab recipes for their line of boozy cakes.
+Definitely rum cake!

-Moist Cruzan coconut rum cake, layered with ice cream, shredded coconut and topped with your favorite sundae toppings.
+Moist coconut rum cake, layered with ice cream, shredded coconut and topped with your favorite sundae toppings--absolute heaven!

-You start off with the cake: I chose coconut for this recipe, but you can really play around--I bet the margarita cake would be amazing with a lime ice cream, or bourbon cake with butter pecan!
+You start off with the cake: I chose coconut rum cake for this recipe, but you can really play around--I bet a lime cake would be amazing with a citrus ice cream, or a boozy bourbon cake with butter pecan!
 Then layer in the ice cream and freeze until solid.

 Unmold it just before serving and go wild with the toppings.